Destinations

 See the official English website for extended history and the various ways to access it (by hiking and public transportation).

-Also in the further reaches of the city is a picturesque preserved town - Fukiya Furusato Village.
+In the further reaches of the city is a picturesque preserved town - Fukiya Furusato Village.
 This area is famous for the copper-tinted homes decaled from the nearby (closed) mines.

-A bit beyond that are the married rocks - meo-to iwa.
+A bit beyond that are the married rocks - Meo-To Iwa.
 Local bloggers - The Wadas On Duty - wrote about access here

 Take a Trip to Europe